rdgao/rdgao.github.io/_posts/2015-03-31-getting-back-on-the-horse.md

 ---
-title: Getting Back On the Horse
+title: 'Getting Back On the Horse.'
-categories:
-- Rambling
-tags: []
+tags: [Reflection, Science Communication]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "Is \"Perfect is the enemy of good\" too cliche of a tattoo?"
 ---
 If there was an award for how hard someone fell off the horse, my 4-month hiatus from writing would probably place podium.
 Although, I think we can all agree that it's better late - very, very, very late - than never, which